Paresh Baruah: Early life and family

-Demand for Aai Asom and role as ULFA leader
+Role as ULFA leader and demand of Independent Assam

 In 2004, Baruah was constantly in touch with some academics including Indira Goswami and numerous organisations, but he was switched to a secure location to undergo a surgery due to a medical emergency, which temporarily halted the communication.
 Around 2008, he was again in frequent e-mail communication with the Assamese author, Indira Goswami.
 She acted as a mediator in proposed peace talks between ULFA leaders and the government of India.
 He was alleged to have insisted on the Independence of Assam, and the peace talks did not take place.

 In January 2010, G. K. Pillai had substantial talks with his official Myanmar counterpart at Nay Pyi Taw on numerous issues, but Baruah was one of the main focal points.
 Later, an official from the Ministry of Home Affairs conveyed to the press that Myanmar has promised to capture Baruah, if he is discovered in the country.
 Later in August, the Indian agencies claimed that within January, Baruah was legally provided the Chinese visa which authorised him to stay in China for a maximum time period of six months.
-The agencies further claimed that the Chinese visa was given to him on a Bangladeshi passport which was further reported to had been issued under his alias Kamrul Zaman.
+The agencies further claimed that the Chinese visa was given to him on a Bangladeshi passport which was further reported to have been issued under his alias Kamrul Zaman.
 But, the Chinese Foreign Ministry had repudiated the allegations, claiming that it had never rendered assistance to the ULFA's commander-in-chief.

-A photograph of Kalita and the ULFA cadres holding arms and dressed in combat fatigues was strategically provided to the press by the organisation in 2011.
+A photograph of Baruah and the ULFA cadres holding arms and dressed in combat fatigues was strategically provided to the press by the organisation in 2011.
 The organisation also distributed a video of Baruah to the media groups in which he was dancing with the cadres of ULFA, during the Bihu festival.
 The video was seen as an attempt to intimidate the government of India and the ULFA members who agreed to lay down arms.
 In the video, the ULFA cadres can be heard shouting slogans in favour of the secession of Assam.
 Earlier, the Indian government had granted bails to some of the high ranking arrested leaders of the ULFA "to try and isolate Baruah and hold formal peace talks".